The following joint department majors allow students to get a strong major that merges multiple areas of study.

 Students in both programs may participate in Orangehaus Records, the Anderson University recording label.

 Career opportunities and graduate preparation in economics can be strengthened through a joint mathematics and economics major.
 This major is housed in the Mathematics Department but requires a strong concentration of courses in economics.
 Details are provided in the Undergraduate Catalog].

 Career opportunities and graduate preparation, especially for law school, can be strengthened through a joint political science and economics major.
 The major is housed in the Department of History and Political Science, but requires a strong concentration of courses in economics.
 The major also allows students to select from a domestic or international focus.
 Details are provided in the Undergraduate Catalog.

 If a student has a primary major, they may also earn a complementary major in business-information systems.
 This major combines preparation in information systems with selected core courses in business.
 This option provides strong preparation for working with technology in businesses environments.

 Students interested in merging their interest in dance into a business setting may earn a major in dance business.
-The Falls School of Business has partnered with the School of Music to offer the 51-hour dance business major to include dance technique and dance theory classes, in addition to marketing, management, and accounting classes.
+The Falls School of Business has partnered with the School of Music, Theatre, and Dance to offer the 51-hour dance business major to include dance technique and dance theory classes, in addition to marketing, management, and accounting classes.
 Within the dance business major, students will have the option of two tracks: non-profit business and business administration.
 Students must also complete an internship before graduation.